roobscoob/among-us-protocol/02_root_message_types/14_reselectserver.md

 ### Server-to-Client

-This message is sent from the server to a client when loading the list of games and tells the client which servers the games are hosted on.
+This message is sent from the server to a client when loading the game list, creating a game, and joining a game, and tells the client which servers the games are hosted on.

 | Type | Name | Description |
 | --- | --- | --- |